 In the Uber app, tap the menu icon in the upper left, then tap “Your Trips.”
 Scroll to select your trip.
 From there, you’ll find links to support articles that contain forms that will let you send a message to Uber.

-The Uber app has similar support features as help.uber.com, but it’s not as easy to use
+The Uber app has similar service features as help.uber.com, but it’s not as easy to use

-The rides are on demand, but the customer support isn’t
+The rides are on demand, but the customer service isn’t

-Overall, the Uber support experience leaves a lot to be desired.
+Overall, the Uber customer service experience leaves a lot to be desired.
 It’s hard to contact Uber to begin with, and once you do it can take awhile to hear back.
 Help.uber.com is getting better and better as time goes by, so when you need to contact Uber always start there first.
-Until Uber launches a live chat or phone support, you’ll have to work your way through never ending help articles and contact forms.
+Until Uber launches a live chat or phone service, you’ll have to work your way through never ending help articles and contact forms.
 Good luck.